jkooy/class-similarity/README.md

 *cosine_similarity.py* provides the function to calculate the cosine similarity between two GloVe vector.

-*embedding.py* convert labels of dataset to GloVe vectors.
+*embedding.py* converts labels of dataset to GloVe vectors.

-*get_avelabel.py* get labels from label json files.
+*get_avelabel.py* gets labels from label json files.

 *label_similarity.py* is the main function to calculate the similarity given the label files.